kannancmohan/priX/sample/spring/spring4/README.txt

 Sample 21: Example for Startup and shutdown callbacks using SmartLifeCycle interface(call backs when applicationcontext starts/stops)
 // initialization and destruction callback :following samples shows the 3 ways to initialization and destruction callback Sample 22: Example for initialization and destruction callbacks Using InitializingBean and DisposableBean(not recommended as it is strong coupling to spring)
+Sample 23: Example for initialization and destruction callbacks using @PostConstruct and @PreDestroy annotations